say your name ⦿

 The Krinner Christmas tree stand ⦿

-They range in price from $15 to $40 but they are all the same variations of failure and frustration.
+They range in price from $15 to $40 but they are all variations of failure and frustration.
 They require you to lie on your stomach under the tree, screwing in little pins, an imprecise, slow, and uncomfortable if not painful operation.
 When you are done, your spouse will inform your that the tree is not plumb.
 If you don’t want to ruin the evening you will curse inwardly only.

 In stark contrast is the Krinner Christmas tree stand, which I paid €30 for at Bauhaus in Berlin.
 Opening it each year is like an early Christmas present.